-- R182: The body's response to physical activity and how technology informs this, 20% Coursework - R183: Nutrition and sports performance, 20%- Coursework
+- R182: The body's response to physical activity and the use of technology (Coursework, 20%) - R183: Nutrition and sports performance (Coursework, 20%)

 - Literacy skills

 - Independent research skills

 - Communication skills

 - Evaluation skills

 - An interest in sport and / or science

 Lessons will be mainly classroom based where you will learn new content and apply it to either written coursework or exam questions.
 Dependent on the unit being studies there maybe some practical lessons too.